• Duration17 Days / 16 Nights

 • Climbing guide for Island Peak Expedition.

-• Trekking lodge accommodation during the trip.
+• Trekking lodge accommodation during the trip on a twin-shared basis.

 • Island Peak Climbing Royalty fees.